 - When liquid mixture melts turn the heat down to low, add the oats and coconut and stir to coat.

-- Continue warming on low heat for just a couple minutes to allow the ingredients to soften (this well help them stick together better).
+- Continue warming on low heat for just a couple minutes to allow the ingredients to soften (this will help them stick together better).

-- Line a small baking dish with parchment paper leaving the sides of the paper hanging over the sides of the dish.
+- For bars: Line a small baking dish with parchment paper leaving the sides of the paper hanging over the sides of the dish.

 - Once your oat mixture has cooled, fold in your shredded flower petals.
 Stir until flowers are distributed throughout the mixture.

-- Now press your oat mixture into the pan as evenly and firmly as you can. ( I like to use the back of a spatula).
+- Now roll your balls with your hands into the size you’d like.
+For bars, press your oat mixture into the pan as evenly and firmly as you can. ( I like to use the back of a spatula).
 If you want balls now is the time to roll them, making sure you squeeze and compress them tightly together.